 The imprisonment of resistance leader Xanana Gusmao in 1992 also put the spotlight on the human rights situation.
 Indonesia found itself in an increasingly difficult position which culminated in October 1996, when the Nobel Peace Prize was awarded to two Timorese leaders, Bishop Ximenes Belo and Jose Ramos Horta, adding to the growing assertiveness of the independence movement.
 Finally, in an agreement reached under the auspices of the United Nations, the Timorese people were allowed to choose between full independence or autonomy under Indonesia, in a popular consultation which took place on August 30th, 1999.

 In September 1999 the result of the popular consultation was announced.
 The people of TimorLeste had voted overwhelmingly – 78% – in favour of independence from Indonesia.
 Pro-integration militia gangs and the Indonesian armed forces responded with extraordinary brutality, rampaging and plundering across the country and systematically destroying most of its infrastructure.

-As a result, two thirds of the population were displaced and between 1,000 and 2,000 people are reported to have died in the violence.
+As a result, two-thirds of the population were displaced and between 1,000 and 2,000 people are reported to have died in the violence.
 A United Nations multinational force (INTERFET) was brought in to restore peace and security.
-As the Timorese set about the business of building their new, independent nation, the United Nations acted as caretaker through a transitional administration known as UNTAET.
+As the Timorese set about the business of building their new, independent nation, the United Nations acted as a caretaker through a transitional administration known as UNTAET.

 UN Presence can be seen around the country today